Home

 Take the time to talk with the breeder more than once via the phone, email, etc. and visit the German Shepherd litter more than once if possible before making your decision.

 Also, does the breeder offer a guarantee?
 What type?
 What kind of documentation do you get with the German Shepherd puppy?
-What about the registration papers?Pedigree?
+What about the registration papers?
+Pedigree?

 What other things go home with the new puppy?
 Food samples?
-Puppy Collar?
+Puppy Collars?
 Other paperwork?
 Did you get to meet the parents of the puppies and the litter mates?
 Did you get a chance to have hands on time with them?
 A reputable German Shepherd breeder will offer all of this and more.
 Don't expect anything less.

-and exams the puppy may have already have had.
+Additionally, ask the German Shepherd puppy breeder about shots, dewormings and exams the puppy may have already have had.
 Are the GSD puppy's parents "OFA certified?"
 AKC Registered?
 Ask to see certification of both parents from one of these organizations; reputable GSD breeders will usually offer the information without you asking.

 And, take a very close look at the individual pup.
 It should be a proper weight (not too chubby or too thin); clean, odor-free and kept in clean surroundings; clear eyes, not runny or red; clean ears; full hair coat (no balding spots); no excessive scratching; and appear well-socialized, playful and friendly.
 Take the puppy to your vet for a compete exam within 48 hours of purchase or adoption.

 Deal only with breeders who routinely screen their own dogs for diseases and various conditions that affect the GSD.
-While this is no health guarantee in any way, it does prove that the german shepherd breeder is doing his best to help you take home the best and healthiest puppy that you can.
+While this is no health guarantee in any way, it does prove that the German shepherd breeder is doing his best to help you take home the best and healthiest puppy that you can.

 The German Shepherd, like many other breeds, suffers from a variety of inheritable diseases that cannot be determined by a simply looking at the dog.
-A few common afflictions that plague the german shepherd dog breed are degenerative myelopathy, bloat and
+A few common afflictions that plague the German shepherd dog breed are degenerative myelopathy, bloat and exocrine pancreatic insufficiency.
+Research the history of incidence of all diseases in the puppy's parents and further down in its lineage.
+Your breeder should be able to discuss any likelihood of these diseases developing in your German Shepherd puppy.

 Other things to worry about are the potential threat of hip and elbow dysplasia